bakame-php/stackwatch/docs/1.0/command.md

 ## The Profile attribute

-To work as shown, the command line relies on the presence of the `#[Bakame\Stackwatch\Profile]` attribute.

-The `#[Profile]` attribute marks a function, method, or class for performance profiling during execution.
+To work, the command line relies on the presence of the `#[Bakame\Stackwatch\Profile]` attribute.
+The attribute can mark a function, method, or class for performance profiling during execution.
 When applied, the profiler will repeatedly execute the target code to collect detailed runtime metrics, allowing developers to analyze and optimize code performance with statistically meaningful data.